-"Instructional technology in the classroom gives students the experience of much more visual literacy and practical learning than the traditional face-to-face arrangement." - Dr. Kioh Kim, Assistant Professor Education, School of Education, College of Arts, Education, & Sciences
+"Instructional technology in the classroom gives students the experience of much more visual literacy and practical learning than the traditional face-to-face arrangement." - Dr. Kioh Kim, Associate Professor Education, School of Education, College of Arts, Education, & Sciences

 In addition to the University requirements for admission, applicants seeking admission into the Master of Education in Educational Leadership program must present a combined score of 1875 on a scale computed by multiplying the undergraduate grade point average by the combined Graduate Record Examination Test score (Verbal plus Quantitative) in order to qualify for “Regular Status.”
 Students scoring between 1650 and 1875 (GRE X GPA) may be admitted on “Conditional Status.”